 Voice Technology and Wearable Systems

+Voice is still growing, and has been especially successful in case-picking or similar operations.
 When implementing voice technology, make sure you review the prompt recommendations from pages 226-227 of the book.
 I have noticed some of the voice system vendors have already changed their demos to reflect a more streamlined voice/response script such as that suggested in my book.
 Maybe they arrived at these conclusions independently of my book, but I think I'll take credit anyway.

-Integration Tools
+Integration

 Software for Training Programs.